 Failover support on the management server is achieved by installing the management server in a Microsoft Windows Cluster.
 The cluster will then ensure that another server take over the management server function should the first server fail.

 Clients

-This section introduces the clients used by the operators of a system.
+Introductions to the different clients used by the operators of a system.

 XProtect Smart Client (explained)